graph-quilt/graphql-orchestrator-java/README.md

 [Builds](https://circleci.com/gh/graph-quilt/graphql-orchestrator-java)

-**graphql-orchestrator-java** is a library that exposes data from various GraphQL microservices using a single unified GraphQL schema.
+**graphql-orchestrator-java** is a library that combines the schema from various GraphQL microservices into a single unified GraphQL schema.
 It uses [a recursive strategy](./mkdocs/docs/key-concepts/merging-types.md) to aggregate and combine the schemas from these micro-services and [orchestrates the graphql queries](./mkdocs/docs/key-concepts/graphql-query-execution.md) to the appropriate services at runtime.

+It also supports Apollo Federation directives for schema composition.
+Currently, it supports `@key, @requires, @extends, and @external` directives.

-It uses the [graphql-java](https://github.com/graphql-java/graphql-java) library as the runtime execution engine on the unified schema.
+It uses the [graphql-java](https://github.com/graphql-java/graphql-java) library as the runtime execution engine for the unified schema.

 ## Getting Started